by Bart Fisher

 It’s funny the way the mind works.
 Believing the depths of myself to be truly inadmissible, my shoved-down feelings manifested in other ways.
 The most notable of these was the strange fantasy I began to have about my own death.
 At a very early age, I conjured up the idea that my life would spontaneously end by the time I turned eighteen.
 Since I couldn’t live as I was, it only made sense that I would somehow be eradicated from this world through a higher power.

 As depressing as that sounds, this makes me laugh out loud today.
 How could I have ever believed this?
 But I did, even as I moved through my teenage years.
 I’m not exactly sure how it was all going to take place.
 Maybe I’d be struck down by lightning bolts, or maybe on that fatal birthday to be, I just wouldn’t wake up.
 Whatever the method, I convinced myself I’d be let out of my lease on life and God would take care of the rest.

 Although I couldn’t express it at the time, everything changed when I found a soulmate in Alien 3, a movie about a woman stranded with no way out.
 The parallel between my life and Ripley’s was undeniable and, now that I see it, the reason this film resonated with me so much.
-As was true for Ripley being shipwrecked on a planet of convicts, we were outcasts, strangers to those in our midst.
+As was true for Ripley, we were both outcasts, strangers to those in our midst.
 Upon discovering she had an alien in her chest, our predicaments became more closely entwined.
 We both had a part of the self, a part deemed too big of a threat to overcome, growing inside.
 By ending her life at the end of the film, Ripley’s finale was exactly the way I had written my own.

 As years passed and I shed those terrible feelings of unworthiness, I look back on this film with great fondness.
 Sometimes I wonder what would have happened if I didn’t have it and the many other favorite tearjerkers that became safe harbors.